soz-live/soz-live.github.io/users/basics.md

 All objects in **SOZ** are stored and passed by reference to an **ID** - that is a string incorporating the object's Handle.
 eg: **`"#O#AA5"`** would be the **SOZ** object with the handle **AA5**.

+> {% include note-icon.html %}
-> - All Make routines return the ID of the object / entity that was created.
+> All Make routines return the ID of the object / entity that was created.

 ## Methods